Cosmic Commuter

 Cosmic Commuter is a horizontally scrolling shooter designed by John Van Ryzin and for the Atari 2600 and published by Activision in 1985.
 The player pilots a space craft that operates like a bus, picking up commuters along route while avoiding hazards and monitoring fuel.
 Once at least one person is collected, the player can return to a launch pad and perform the task again with more obstacles.

 Cosmic Commuter was Van Ryzin's first game for Activision, after developing a few games for the Apple II computer.
 After developing it for nine months, play testers did not find the game fun, leading Van Ryzin to develop a new game titled H.E.R.O. which was released in 1984.
 Activision would later release Cosmic Commuter in 1985.

-The game received negative reviews from Computer Entertainer and AllGame who described it as being too much of a basic variation on other earlier games like Defender and Chopper Command (1982).
+Computer Entertainer described Cosmic Commuter as being too much of a basic variation on other earlier scrolling shooters like Defender and Chopper Command (1982).